20 crucial questions for buying a new or pre-construction condo in NYC

 12. Can I get a mortgage?

 Luckily, NYC developers deal with this all the time, usually by teaming up with a preferred lender who lines up mortgages until the building meets Fannie Mae’s specifications and stays on afterward.

 On average, mortgage rates for new developments aren't any higher than for existing apartments.

-If you buy when the building is only 25 percent sold, your rate will reflect that risk and typically be slightly higher than if you buy when it's 50 percent sold.
-However, usually, you'd also get a lower price on your apartment, and you could refinance down the road.
+That said, if you buy when the building is only 25 percent sold, your rate will reflect that risk and typically be slightly higher than if you buy when it's 50 percent sold.
+That excess cost is usually balanced out by getting a lower price on your apartment—and you can always refinance in the future.

 As for getting approved, it can often be quicker and more straightforward than getting a loan for an existing apartment because the bank has already approved the building.
 To see if you qualify, get in touch with the preferred lender directly.